 List of Ingredients

-Here are the key ingredients needed to make the perfect chicken satay with peanut dipping sauce:
+Here's what you need to make the perfect grilled chicken satay with peanut dipping sauce:

-Chicken: You will need boneless, skinless chicken meat - either breast meat or thigh meat will work well.
+Chicken: Boneless, skinless chicken meat - either breast meat or thigh meat will work well.

-Lime juice: The recipe calls for the zest the juice of 1 lime.
+Lime juice: Zest and juice of 1 lime.
 Lime gives it a fresh, zesty flavor and enhances the taste of the dish.